-The Cancéropôle Lyon Auvergne-Rhône-Alpes (CLARA), an oncology and cancer research cluster, is an initiative launched and funded by public authorities (French National Cancer Institute, regional authorities and the European Regional Development Fund).
+The Cancéropôle Lyon Auvergne-Rhône-Alpes (CLARA), a cancer research cluster, is an initiative launched and funded by public authorities (French National Cancer Institute, regional authorities and the European Regional Development Fund).
 It is part of the French National Cancer Plans, and its purpose is to foster cancer research in the Auvergne-Rhône-Alpes region.

 Since 2003, CLARA has been bringing together academic, clinical and industry stakeholders from Auvergne-Rhône-Alpes to advance regional, national and international strategies for cancer.
 Its goal is twofold: rapid transfer of discoveries to patients and the commercial application of research.

 It has worked to energize and enrich cancer research by mobilizing the Auvergne-Rhône-Alpes area’s strengths in the field.
 This organizational effort aims to go beyond institutional, geographical, sectorial and subject-related barriers in order to synergize these strengths so as to more effectively conribute to the fight against cancer.